MISSION STATEMENT OF SAINT HELENA SCHOOL

 Music

 Students attend weekly music classes to learn theory, composition, history, genres, and vocal techniques.
-They prepare school liturgies and various school performances, grade specific productions, and the Christmas Show.
+They prepare school liturgies and various school performances, grade specific productions, the Christmas Show, the Spring Show, and participate in the Spring Arts Festival.
 Private lessons for piano, voice, percussion, string and band instruments are also available.

 Physical Education